Botulism

 In wound botulism, neurotoxin is elaborated in infected tissue.

-In infant botulism and in adult enteric botulism, spores are ingested, and neurotoxin is elaborated in the gastrointestinal tract.
-Predisposing factors for enteric botulism in children ≥ 1 year of age and in adults include previous bowel or gastric surgery, anatomic bowel abnormalities, Crohn disease, inflammatory bowel disease, antimicrobial therapy, and immunosuppressive medications.
+In infant botulism and in adult enteric botulism, spores are ingested, and neurotoxin is elaborated in situ in the gastrointestinal tract.
+Predisposing factors for enteric botulism in adults and in children > 12 months of age include previous bowel or gastric surgery, anatomic bowel abnormalities, inflammatory bowel disease, antimicrobial therapy, and immunosuppressive medications.

 Acquisition of preformed neurotoxin causes the following forms: